 Over 80% of financial audits use Excel sheets for review and validation.
 But most bank statements come in PDF or scanned formats.
 Manually copying each row wastes time and causes errors.

-That’s why many ask how to convert bank statement to Excel without breaking the format.
+That’s why many ask how to convert bank statement to Excel free without breaking the format.
 The answer depends on the file type, tools used, and what kind of data structure your Excel sheet needs.

 This guide shows the best methods for conversion, whether your statement is a text-based PDF, image scan, or CSV.
 Let’s walk through each option step by step.